Skip to main content

 Use Signals to:

-- Provide enriched user context to chatbots and other agentic applications, in near real time
+• Provide enriched user context to chatbots and other agentic applications, in real time

-By default, Signals calculates attributes from your real-time event stream, but you can also configure it to calculate from warehouse data.
+By default, Signals calculates attributes from your real-time Snowplow event stream, but you can also sync pre-calculated values from your warehouse.

 Architecture